dssg/MLinPractice/case-studies-failure.md

 with very high healthcare use.

 **The system.** Identify the highest-risk, highest-cost patients from hospital data.
-For each one, a team of nurses, social workers and community health workers visits after discharge to coordinate outpatient care and connect them to social services.
+For each one, a team of nurses, social workers, and community health workers visits after discharge to coordinate outpatient care and connect them to social services.